GUIDE 2024

 Hiring managers and recruiters craft detailed job descriptions for open positions.
 These descriptions explain in minute detail the ideal candidate’s desired qualifications, experience, and skill set.

-Reading the job description carefully gives you a very good idea of what the hiring organization is looking for.
+Reading the job description while paying attention to details gives you a very good idea of what the hiring organization is looking for.
 Use the job description to tailor and optimize your own resume: include qualifications, experience, and skills that match those listed in the job description, and discard content that doesn’t fit the job requirements.

 Organizations are looking to hire people who pay attention to detail.
 This characteristic is an essential trait of successful people.
 Lack of attention to detail leads to mistakes, confusion, and failure.